When Catherine Iaxamana came to Canada from the Philippines, she worked a series of jobs in childcare, food service, and financial services.

 LEARN MORE ABOUT BUILDING DESIGN AT HERZING

-The accelerated Building Design Technician program at Herzing College Toronto is just 12 months long, including an 8-week internship at a local company.
+The accelerated Building Design Technician program at Herzing College Toronto is just 12 months long, including an eight-week work placement at a local company.